cyrillefr/bugtracker/README.md

 *** MVC
 1 file for module definition and router
 1 file for controllers that aim for app browsing
+conf directory: java style

 *** Test